 2 In the Open dialog box, browse to the directory containing the ICD, CID, or SCD file.
-Often you use the exact same filename as when you first imported the file into the ProSoft MNET-61850 Configuration Manager.
+The same filename is often used as when you first imported the file into the ProSoft MNET-61850 Configuration Manager.

-When you right-click the IEC 61850 bubble representing that IED and choose CONFIGURE, the IEC 61850 Mapping Tool window shows the previously configured tags.
+When you right-click the IEC 61850 bubble representing that IED and choose Configure, the IEC 61850 Mapping Tool window shows the previously configured tags.
 If any of the previously configured Data Attributes for that IED are now missing from the new CID, SCD, or ICD file that you just imported, then those tags are highlighted in red.
 This lets you know that they are not in the updated IED file.

 - 3 Right-click the missing tag and choose DELETE.
 This removed the tag mapping for the IED.
-Any corresponding mappings on the EtherNet/IP side of the Gateway are also deleted. - 4 When you have finished updating the mapping, choose MAPPING > SAVE to save the changes. - 5 Download the updated project to the gateway.
+Any corresponding mappings on the Modbus TCP/IP side of the Gateway are also deleted. - 4 When you have finished updating the mapping, choose MAPPING > SAVE to save the changes. - 5 Download the updated project to the gateway.

-3 Configuring the Quantum Processor with Unity Pro
+6 Configuring the Quantum Processor with Unity Pro